gpaumier/gp2/src/articles/2009-05-16 five-fundraising-tips-for-wikimedia-chapters.rst

 3. Understand the importance of raising funds
 =============================================

-Don't try to raise funds because you "should" or because "it's nice". **Raise funds because you need money.** You can never be as convincing when you ask as when you're passionate about a project you know you can't accomplish unless you collect the needed amount of money.
+Don't try to raise funds because you "should" or because "it's nice." **Raise funds because you need money.** You can never be as convincing when you ask as when you're passionate about a project you know you can't accomplish unless you collect the needed amount of money.

 You may see fundraising as a difficult activity that doesn't bring in a lot of money.
 You may consider other means to collect money (such as selling goodies) because you see them as easier ways to earn money.
 Considering alternate means is good, but selling T-shirts won't (and shouldn't) be your primary source of money.
 Ever.